 I’m done with domestic abuse and violence.

 Experiencing abuse instead of affection.
 Being attacked by anger and aggression.
 Bad behavior being justified.
 Being too intimately familiar with fear.
 Having my own words and God’s word twisted against me.
 Empty apologies without genuine change.
 Ignoring and addressing the red flags.
 Trying to restore a marriage while vows are still being violated.
 Intentionally being hurt and harmed instead of by accident followed with an apology.
 My boundaries being broken.
 Being neglected when I should be nurtured.
 Being threatened and told ’it’s not a threat it’s a promise’.
 Carrying shame heavy on my shoulders while he is shameless.
 Being made to feel small so he can feel big.
 Losing parts of myself dealing with this.
 Tired of trying to pray harder and be a better wife.
 Being dismissed by the church and lacking comfort from the christian community.
 Going to counseling and talking to couples and seeking help in every way possible.
 Reading Hope for the Hurting Wife multiple times.
 Not being properly provided for and blamed as the reason to why that is.
 The destructiveness of it all exacerbating my intractable chronic migraine and depression.
 Preaching health and wellness and redemption yet staying in a toxic relationship that lacks all 3.
 Trying to right the wrongs with grace that’s taken advantage of.
 Lacking safety and security in my own marriage and home.
 Dealing with the consequences of destruction.
 Short-term behavior modification instead of deep soul transformation.
 Being berated instead of built up.
 Tolerating being treated like trash and terrorized instead of treasured.
 Being told I’m too sensitive and need to tough it up.
 My husband being my worst migraine trigger.
 Him acting like everything is just dandy and normal immediately after an abusive interaction.
 The controlling and manipulation tactics.
 Covering things up and sweeping it under the rug in the name of holy redemption and reconciliation but there is nothing holy without real repentance.
 Wasting my time and energy trying to change things.
 Fighting for basic things I shouldn’t have to fight for.
+Being sabotaged instead of supported.
 The gaslighting.
 The crazy-making.
 The constant criticism.
 The medical neglect and not having my severe medical condition being taken seriously by my own spouse.
 The dehumanizing disrespect.
 Holding out hope in him who is a mere human.
 Being terrified to have a child with him.
 My needs being treated as not important.
 Pushing myself so hard to function just to survive him.
 Being publicly and privately humiliated by him.
 Being the girl who cried wolf because there really is a wolf.
 Sinking self-esteem.
 Turning the other cheek to things that not even Jesus asks me to.
 Walking on eggshells.
 Being a heartbroken bride for most of the marriage.
 My heart being handled carelessly instead of compassionately.
 Trying to create color in a black and white world.
 The deep pain, fear, worry, and uncertainty at the thought of staying ’til death do us part.
 Having the same conversation continually about this.
 I’m done with domestic abuse and violence.

 There were flowers on the coffee table.
 He says “I love you”.
 But this isn’t love.